 Natalia Zamora Zeledon

-Natalia is a sophomore at Stanford University, where she is pursuing a B.S in Human Biology.
+Natalia is a Junior at Stanford University, where she is pursuing a B.S in Human Biology, graduating June 2023.
 She was born in Costa Rica, and immigrated to Southern CA when she was 12 years old.
 She is interested in medicine, health education, and biology, and her ultimate goal is to become a physician and work with low-income populations.
-She has been volunteering with Latinas Contra Cancer since Spring 2020, where she helped with COVID-19 relief and cancer education.
+She has been volunteering with Latinas Contra Cancer since Spring 2020, where she helped with COVID-19 relief and health education.

 Miriam Lucia Trigo